Borealin/pick-runner-action/README.md

 - Output is always in JSON format - use `fromJSON()` to parse in workflows
 - Self-hosted runners for personal repositories are repository-level, while organization repositories use organization-level runners
+- If no self-hosted runners are configured, the action will automatically fall back to GitHub-hosted runners based on usage limits
+- The action gracefully handles repositories without self-hosted runners configured

 ## Contributing